 …or played the fool!

 …and the one’s where I have managed to look straight into the camera, I don’t use them for anything.
-Not because of the photos, because Chrissy is a fantastic photographer; but probably because I recall how uncomfortable that moment was, and like a lot of people, I hate looking at photos of myself.
+Not because of the photos, but probably because I recall how uncomfortable that moment was, and like a lot of people, I hate looking at photos of myself.

 Not so long ago I decided to take part in a 30 day self-portrait challenge set by photographer Alex Beadon, but I felt so uncomfortable I think I lasted about a week! …and on most of the images, I either had my eye’s closed, or my head wasn’t on the photos!